 How to Install Google Chrome on Fedora Linux

-Google Chrome offers three release channels on Fedora: stable for daily use, beta for previewing upcoming features, and dev for testing experimental functionality.
-Because all three versions install separately, you can run them side-by-side without conflicts.
-This flexibility allows you to test new features in beta while keeping stable for production work.
+Installing Google Chrome on Fedora gives you access to four release channels: stable for daily browsing, beta for previewing upcoming features, dev (unstable) for testing experimental functionality, and canary for the absolute latest builds updated daily.
+All four versions install as separate packages, so you can run them side-by-side without conflicts.
+This flexibility allows you to test new features in beta or canary while keeping stable for production work.

 This guide walks through installing Chrome via Fedora’s third-party repositories, Google’s official RPM packages, or Flatpak for sandboxed isolation.
 After completing the installation, you will have automatic updates configured, access to the Chrome Web Store for extensions, and the ability to sync bookmarks and settings across devices using your Google account.